 The unit X-1 provides means for a check-back test.
-It is energized by a break contact of the X unit for all channels and the LO unit for tone channels or the AL in the TCF channel.
+It is energized by a break contact of the X and LO units.
 Its contact energizes the keying circuit and is supervised by an X contact to avoid check-back keying during faults.